AHSG Group Membership

 Helene Gayle, CEO, McKinsey Social Initiative

-Paul Ginsberg, University of Southern California: Professor of Public Policy and Director of Public Policy, Schaeffer Center for Health Policy and Economics; Brookings Institution: Leonard D. Schaeffer Chair in Health Policy Studies and Director, Center for Health Policy
+Paul Ginsburg, University of Southern California: Professor of Public Policy and Director of Public Policy, Schaeffer Center for Health Policy and Economics; Brookings Institution: Leonard D. Schaeffer Chair in Health Policy Studies and Director, Center for Health Policy

 Sister Carol Keehan, President and CEO, Catholic Health Association

 David Lansky, President and CEO, Pacific Business Group on Health

 Siddhartha Mukherjee, Assistant Professor of Medicine, Columbia University; Pulitzer Prize Winner (The Emperor of All Maladies: A Biography of Cancer)

 Arne Sorenson, President and CEO, Marriott International, Inc.